 Taking an Active Role in Your Treatment

 Despite your best efforts, you could experience problems.
-Here are some symptoms to watch out for; if you have any of these, call your healthcare provider at the first sign of trouble.
+If you have any of these symptoms, call your healthcare provider at the first sign of trouble.

-- Very High Blood Glucose.
 This is an uncommon but serious complication of diabetes that occurs most often in older adults.
-A sudden illness, particularly an infection, or certain medications can trigger a glucose spike.
-Watch out for symptoms like these:
+A spike in glucose can be caused by a sudden illness, particularly an infection, or certain medications.
+Watch out for these symptoms: